-Women are approximately 29% less likely to have work-related ACC claims than men, even after controlling for other factors such as industry.
-This means that, for example, if women's employment rates increased from the current 44% so that they accounted for half of the employee-month observations, the overall injury claim rate would reduce from the current 0.7% to 0.68%, all else held constant.
+Women are approximately 0.29 percentage points less likely to have work-related ACC claims than men, even after controlling for other factors such as industry.
+This means that, for example, if women's employment rates increased from the current 44% so that they accounted for half of the employeemonth observations, the overall injury claim rate would reduce from the current 0.7% to 0.68%, all else held constant.
 While this is a small change per se, each of these incremental changes in injury claim rates due to future-of-work factors could have a potentially sizeable cumulative effect.
-However, the gender differences are likely to be overestimated since we cannot control for occupation, and it is likely that some of these measured gender differences.
+However, the gender differences are likely to be overestimated since we cannot control for occupation, and it is likely that some of these measured gender differences in injury claim rates even after controlling for factors such as industry are due to occupational differences.
 It may also be that the gender differences in injury claim rates decrease over time as occupations which have traditionally been dominated by one gender continue to move towards a more even gender mix.